patakk/rpi_setup/README.md

-# Raspberry Pi Inky impression setup
+# Raspberry Pi Inky Impression 7.3" setup

 A collection of scripts and apps to use with Inky Impression 7.3" e-ink display on a Raspberry Pi.